Freedom and cost-effectiveness

 Additional funds when they’re needed

-- Your client can release as little as £2,000 from their cash reserve at one time
+- Your client can release smaller amounts from their cash reserve as set out in their offer

 - They can leave up to 50% of the total amount they borrow in their cash reserve